EUROPEAN CUP HISTORY.COM

 CSKA Sofia v Liverpool

 Bayern Munich continued to impress as they breezed their way past the Romanians of Universitatea Craiova.
 Early goals in Romania from Rummennigge and Breitner put the Germans in complete control of the tie, and when Dieter Hoeness extended their lead in Munich they were as good as through, eventually winning 3-1 on aggregate.
 In the other quarter-final, Anderlecht narrowly won their home game with Red Star Belgrade thanks to another goal from Guerts and a fortunate strike from Lozano either side of a brilliant individual goal for Red Star by Bosko Durovski.
-In front of 90,000 fans in Belgrade, Hofkens headed home for Anderlecht on 33 minutes and gave the purple and white shirted fans something to cheer about.
-Red Star would soon retaliate with a goal from the penalty spot for a short lived rally cry from the Red Star supporters.
-The rally was quelled shortly afterwards when Franky Vercauteren gave the thousands of purple and white shirts reason to wave their flags and their custom t-shirt in a victory celebration as he sealed the Belgians place in the semi-finals after only an hour.
+In front of 90,000 fans in Belgrade, Hofkens headed home for Anderlecht on 33 minutes.
+Red Star soon retaliated with a goal from the penalty spot, but when Franky Vercauteren put the Belgians ahead again on the night, he all but sealed the Belgians place in the semi-finals after only an hour.

 Although they had already disposed of the Spanish champions and the European Cup holders, CSKA Sofia were still regarded as the weakest of the four teams remaining in the European Cup and, when they were drawn to play the increasingly impressive Bayern Munich in the semi-finals, were given little chance of becoming the first Bulgarian side to reach a European final especially as, on the eve of their home tie they found themselves without several injury hit players.
 But after twenty minutes of the first leg in Sofia, CSKA looked to be on the way to causing yet another huge upset.
 Before Bayern knew what had hit them they were three goals behind.
 Dimitrov on seven minutes, Yonchev five minutes later, and a Zadravkov penalty after 17 minutes gave the Bulgarians the sort of start that they could hardly have dreamed of.
 But Bayern were made of strong stuff and they soon hit back and by half-time they were right back in the game thanks to goals from Duernberger and Hoeness.
 But the drama was far from over.
 Yonchev struck again to make it 4-2 early in the second half and the Germans needed a late Breitner goal to keep their chances of reaching the final alive.
 The second leg was decided either side of half-time.
 Bayern totally dominated the game, but their pressure did not pay off until the 42nd minute when Breitner converted Rummennigge’s cross.
 Two minutes after the break Breitner scored from the penalty spot to give Bayern the lead in the tie and Rummennigge’s two second half goals confirmed their victory with an aggregate score of 7-4.